 Where to stay in Sydney with kids

 Of course, when traveling to a city, it’s important to be able to stay as close as possible to the city so you can get around and see the sites.
-Here are some of our top picks for hotel rooms.
+Here are some of our top picks for Sydney hostels and hotel rooms.